 Chordomas are locally aggressive lesions with a propensity for metastasis late in their clinical course and are not graded.
 Adamantinomas tend to have a low-grade clinical course, but this is variable.
 Fortunately, they are very rare.
-According to the WHO classification of tumors of bone, adamantinomas are considered low grade.
+According to the 2020 WHO classification of tumors of bone, adamantinomas are not graded.